rundeck/docs/docs/learning/howto/using-webhooks.md

 Below is a highlight of some of the features of Advanced Rule Processing.

-Rules and conditions target jobs based on webhook event contents.
+Actions and conditions target jobs based on webhook event contents.
 Often-times webhook payloads from 3rd party systems can’t be edited or updated.
 If something is sending a lot of events that logic would trigger the job with every event and result in messy Activity logs.
 Performing logic at the Webhook step, whether the job should run, helps streamline event processing.

 Run Multiple Jobs within a single Webhook.
 Having a single URL to set in a 3rd party solution simplifies the efforts on that side and keeps the customization within Rundeck to manage their Automation workflows.